stefano-rgc/glitch_add_and_remove/README.md

 - First, it zooms in on the region where the glitch will be added.
 - Second, it selects the interval where the glitch will be added. (red curve).
-- Third, it uses the cursor to add and define the parameters of the Gaussian (green curve).
+- Third, it uses the cursor to add and define the parameters of the Gaussian (green curve):
+  - The cursor's position when pressing click defines the location.
+  - The cursor's position when releasing click defines the peak.
+  - The distance between the pressing and releasing clicks defines the FWHM.
 - Fourth, Check how the changes look in the AMDL file (right panel).

 ### (2) Comparison with the mode wavelength